cambridge-cares/TheWorldAvatar/Agents/AssetManagerAgent/README.md

 *NOTE: The QR printing system is chosen as it is not possible to install the printer inside the Docker container.
 The agent may also not be able to access the printer from the container.
 Even if it could, the printer may not be available for the host machine's OS or it may not be connected to the printer.*

+The agent instantiates the asset information into several namespace depending on the information contained.
+Asset management information is mainly stored in the `asset` namepsace.
+This includes the ID/serial/model numbers of the asset, the assignee, and supplier and manufacturer.

+The agent also handles the instantiation of purchase documents such as purchase orders and delivery orders.
+These instances are then instantiated in a separate namespace from the other 2, the `purchasedocs` namespace.
+THis namespace also contains the funding information used to acquire the asset.

 Currently the agent is designed specifically to handle assets of CARES.
 The agent is designed to handle assets on 2 different locations, CARES office and the Research Wing.
-Hence the agent relies on inputting the assets into 2 namespaces: the `lab` and `office` namespace in the knowlege graph.
+Hence the agent relies on inputting the information regarding locations a  into 2 namespaces: the `lab` and `office` namespace in the knowlege graph.
 Assets on other locations are put into the `office` namespace as default, where their location will only be recorded as a literal.

+As this agent is designed to work together with the asset management app, the app requires a check whether the asset has some sort of timeseires attached to its concept when retrieved (for example, a fumehood's air consumption).
+This timeseries is commonly contained in the `bms` namespace and will be used as default for this search, since currently the agent is designed specifically to handle assets of CARES.